killianobrien/gde2526/slides/referencing.md

 ## What the systems look like

 In this article Terence Tao (2007) considers what good mathematics is.
-The article uses the *numeric* referncing style.
+The article uses the *numeric* referencing style.

 * Tao, T. (2007) 'What is good mathematics?', *Bulletin of the American Mathematical Society*, 44(4), pp. 623 - 634.
 Available at: [https://doi.org/10.1090/S0273-0979-07-01168-8](https://doi.org/10.1090/S0273-0979-07-01168-8){target="_blank"}